Envirometrix/PredictiveSoilMapping/02-Software.md

 Predictive soil mapping is about making maps, and working with maps requires use of GIS software to open, view overlay and analyze the data spatially.
 GIS software recommended in this book for soil mapping consists of SAGA GIS, QGIS, GRASS GIS and Google Earth.
 QGIS comes with an [extensive literature](https://www.qgis.org/en/docs/) and can be used to publish maps and combine layers served by various organizations.
 SAGA GIS, being implemented in C++, is highly suited for running geoprocessing on large data sets.
-To, install SAGA GIS on Ubuntu we can use:
+To install SAGA GIS on Ubuntu we can use:

 ```bash